nicoster/chrome-devtools-cli/README.md

 - 🛠️ **IDE Integration**: Install Cursor commands and Claude skills with directory validation and --force option
 - 📦 **Build System**: Complete TypeScript build pipeline with testing framework

-### 🚧 Eval Workaround Available
+### 🚧 Eval-First Design - LLM-Optimized Features

-These features are not directly implemented but can be achieved using the `eval` command:
+These features use the `eval` command by design (not as workarounds) - this is the intended approach for LLM-assisted development:

 - 📄 **Page Navigation**: `eval "window.location.href = 'https://example.com'"`
 - 🖱️ **Element Interaction**: `eval "document.querySelector('#btn').click()"`